 |Hard Disk Drive Storage||3GB||3GB|

 Should your computer not have these specifications, your most affordable route is a Windows laptop for around $250, like the HP 14 laptop.
-My current machine is an HP Pavilion, which has served me well for six years and is still going strong.
+My machine is an HP Pavilion, which has served me well for six years and is still strong.

 The launch monitor you decide on may include a standard license for the E6 Connect or World Golf Tour (WGT) software.
 This subscription typically provides access to one or two courses and a driving range.
-Plus, it includes various skills challenges and games to test your skills against your buddies.
+Plus, it includes various challenges and games to test your skills against your buddies.

-Alternately, you could acquire the OptiShot 2 system, which includes access to fifteen courses, including Torrey Pines South.
+Alternatively, you could acquire the OptiShot 2 system, which includes access to fifteen courses, including Torrey Pines South.
 In addition, you can play six games, hone your skills on the driving range, and alter the weather to enhance the challenge.

 If you desire the complete simulator experience, you will need a projector to display your shot data and ball flight on the screen.